fix8mt/uri/README.md

 </p>
 </details>

-## 2. Parse a URI
+## 2. Use the factory
-This example parses a URI string and prints out all the contained elements.
-Note the use of `basic_uri`.
-The lifetime of the `u1` object is undefined after the `if` statement is executed.
-The source string is not stored.
+Create a URI from the supplied initializer list.
+Print out the result.

 <details><summary><i>source</i></summary>
 <p>